Back to blog

 Level 3: Signal-based relevance.
 Contacting prospects because of a specific trigger (new funding, job change, tech adoption, competitor switch) and leading with that context.
 GTM Bud and Coldreach specialize in this approach.
 It produces the highest reply rates because the outreach has a genuine reason to exist.

-For a deep dive into personalization techniques, see our guide on personalization at scale.
-If you want AI to handle the copywriting, our best AI tools for personalized cold emails covers the options.
+For techniques, see our guide on personalization at scale; to let AI handle the copywriting, our best AI tools for personalized cold emails covers the options.

 Cold email software and follow-up sequences

 The first email is just the beginning.
-According to Woodpecker’s research, 55% of replies come from follow-up emails, not the initial message.
-Yet most teams write one strong opening email and neglect the follow-up sequence.
+Woodpecker’s cold email research has repeatedly found that more than half of replies come from follow-up emails, not the initial message, yet most teams write one strong opener and neglect the rest of the sequence.

 Measuring cold email ROI